-- 3.15 Under rule 4.3 of the CDR Rules, a consumer gives an accredited person a 'valid' request to seek to collect their CDR data from a CDR participant if: - the request is for the accredited person to provide goods or services - the accredited person needs to collect the consumer's CDR data from a CDR participant and use it in order to provide the requested goods or services - the accredited person asks the consumer for a collection consent and a use consent, in accordance with Division 4.3 of the CDR Rules (see paragraphs 3.19-3.23 for further information), and - the consumer expressly consents to this collection and use of their CDR data. - 3.16 In relation to a CDR representative arrangement, under rule 4.3A of the CDR Rules, a consumer gives a CDR principal a 'valid' request to seek to collect their CDR data from a CDR participant if: - the request is for the principal's CDR representative to provide goods or services - the CDR representative needs to request its CDR principal to collect the consumer's CDR data from a CDR participant, and the CDR representative needs to use it in order to provide the requested goods or services, and - the CDR representative asks the consumer for a collection consent (for the CDR principal to collect their data), and a use consent (for the CDR principal to disclose that data to the CDR representative and for the CDR representative to use it), in accordance with Division 4.3 of the CDR Rules (see paragraphs 3.19 to 3.23 for further information), and the consumer expressly consents to this collection and use of their CDR data. - 3.17 A request ceases to be 'valid' if the consumer withdraws their collection consent.
+- 3.15 Under rule 4.3 of the CDR Rules, a consumer gives an accredited person a 'valid' request to seek to collect their CDR data from a CDR participant if: - the request is for the accredited person to provide goods or services - the accredited person needs to collect the consumer's CDR data from a CDR participant and use it in order to provide the requested goods or services - the accredited person asks the consumer for a collection consent and a use consent, 15 in accordance with Division 4.3 of the CDR Rules (see paragraphs 3.19-3.23 for further information), and - the consumer expressly consents to this collection and use of their CDR data. - 3.16 In relation to a CDR representative arrangement, under rule 4.3A of the CDR Rules, a consumer gives a CDR representative principal a 'valid' request to seek to collect their CDR data from a CDR participant if: - the request is for the principal's CDR representative to provide goods or services - the CDR representative needs to request its CDR representative principal to collect the consumer's CDR data from a CDR participant, and the CDR representative needs to use it in order to provide the requested goods or services, and - the CDR representative asks the consumer for a collection consent (for the CDR representative principal to collect their data and disclose it to the CDR representative), and a use consent (for the CDR representative to use it to provide the requested goods or services), in accordance with Division 4.3A of the CDR Rules (see paragraphs 3.19 to 3.23 for further information), and the consumer expressly consents to this collection and use of their CDR data. - 3.17 A request ceases to be 'valid' if the consumer withdraws their collection consent.
+16

-&lt;sup>14 There are currently no designated gateways in the banking sector or energy sector.
+14 There are currently no designated gateways in the banking sector or energy sector.
 See Chapter B (Key concepts) for further information on designated gateways.

-&lt;sup>15 The consumer must provide a collection consent for the accredited person to collect their data from a CDR participant and a use consent for the accredited person to use that CDR data.
+15 The consumer must provide a collection consent for the accredited person to collect their data from a CDR participant and a use consent for the accredited person to use that CDR data.
 See Chapter C (Consent) for further information.

-&lt;sup>16 CDR Rules, subrules 4.3(4) and 4.3A(5).
-If the consumer does not also withdraw their use consent, the accredited person may continue to use the CDR data it has already collected to provide the requested goods or services (see the note under CDR Rule 4.3(4)), and the CDR principal could continue to disclose CDR data it had already collected to the CDR
+16 CDR Rules, subrules 4.3(4) and 4.3A(5).
+If the consumer does not also withdraw their use consent, the accredited person may continue to use the CDR data it has already collected to provide the requested goods or services (see the note under

-3.18 Entities should also be mindful that the Competition and Consumer Act prohibits persons from engaging in conduct that misleads or deceives another person into believing certain matters, including that the person is making a valid request or has given their consent.
+3.18 Entities should also be mindful that the Competition and Consumer Act 2010 (Competition and Consumer Act) prohibits persons from engaging in conduct that misleads or deceives another person into believing certain matters, including that the person is making a valid request or has given their consent.17